Disclosure:

 Choose Web from the options since you’ll collect website traffic data to your Google Analytics account.

-On the Data Stream setup panel, you need to enter your WordPress site URL and Stream name in the required field.
-On this page, you’ll notice Google has automatically set Enhanced measurement to on.
+Enter your WordPress site URL and Stream name in the required field on the Data Stream setup panels.
+On this page, you’ll notice Google has automatically set Enhanced Measurement to on.

 This lets you capture most activities on your site, such as page views, form interaction, site search, video engagement, file download, outbound link clicks, etc.